Major (film): Development

 Sony Pictures Entertainment has registered two titles, Major and Major Sandeep with the producers' association, in their endeavour to make a biopic on his life.
 The studio entered talks with the family of Major Sandeep in January 2019 to get the rights with an aim to pay tribute to the soldier's life.
 The film was announced in February 2019, with Adivi Sesh in the lead role.
-The film is produced by actor Mahesh Babu under his studio G. Mahesh Babu Entertainment, in a collaboration with Sony Pictures International Productions and A+S Movies.
+The film is produced by actor Mahesh Babu under his studio G. Mahesh Babu Entertainment, in collaboration with Sony Pictures International Productions and A+S Movies.
 Major is shot simultaneously in Telugu and Hindi languages.
 Despite consisting of a predominantly Telugu cast and crew, director Sashi Kiran Tikka said that they opted to shoot the film in Hindi as well since the film is set in North India where Hindi is the dominant language.

 Filming

 Principal photography began in February 2020.
 But the filming was put on hold in March 2020 due to the COVID-19 pandemic in India.
 By September 2020, more than 50% of the film had been shot, and further shooting is planned to take place in Hyderabad in October 2020.
 Sobhita Dhulipala filming completed her portions in November 2020.
 In August 2021, Sesh began filming the final schedule of the film.
 In December 2021, the shooting of the film was completed and the post-production work began with Sesh dubbing for the Hindi version.
 Major was shot in 120 days and was filmed in over 75 locations.